 - Boolean operators

 Attempting to develop a unified model theoretic semantics and proof theory for the collection of operators given above is computationally intractable given traditional methods of establishing logical consequences or writing derivations by hand.
-By contrast, the interactions between the operators given above are readily explored using the programmatic methodology that I have developed in order to support the discovery of adequate semantic theories and the logics.
-Instead of limiting these tools to the specific languages with which I am concerned, the version of the model-checker currently under development aims to abstract on my semantics, providing a general programmatic methodology for developing and exploring new semantic systems as well as corresponding proof systems.
-In the next phase of this project, I aim to extend this methodology to include proof assistance so as to streamline the discovery and description of the logics corresponding to each semantic theory.
+By contrast, the interactions between the operators given above are readily explored using the programmatic methodology that I have developed in order to support the discovery of adequate semantic theories and their corresponding logics.
+Instead of limiting these tools to the specific languages with which I am concerned, the model-checker abstracts on the details of my semantics, providing a general programmatic methodology for developing and investigating new semantic theories as well as their corresponding proof systems.
+In the next phase of this project, I aim to extend this methodology to include the LEAN proof assistance so as to streamline the discovery and description of the logics corresponding to each semantic theory.

 These methods in conceptual engineering aim to support the development of a unified logical theory with a broad range of applications, including formal verification and AI safety.